Private philanthropic organizations are increasingly recognizing entrepreneurship as an economic development strategy.

 “And, then, along with that there was a challenge from Lilly for the community foundations throughout the state of Indiana to develop a plan that would address issues that had been identified in their community, and for the community foundations to provide leadership on it,” said Saxton.
 “So, this was like a perfect storm that came together.”

-Responding to Lilly’s challenge, the Legacy Foundation partnered with two other community foundations in the region so they could choose one specific initiative to work on together: Crown Point Community Foundation, which serves Crown Point and some of the southern communities in Lake County, and Unity Foundation, located in LaPorte County.
-Acting collaboratively, the trio applied for planning grants from Lilly Endowment Inc. to build capacity and explore the initiative they had identified: ecosystem work supporting entrepreneurship.
+Responding to Lilly’s challenge, the Legacy Foundation partnered with two other community foundations in the region: Crown Point Community Foundation, which serves Crown Point and some of the southern communities in Lake County, and Unity Foundation, located in LaPorte County.
+Acting collaboratively, the trio applied for planning grants from Lilly Endowment Inc. to build capacity and explore a specific initiative they had identified: ecosystem work supporting entrepreneurship.

 Lilly awarded the foundations grants totaling $225,000, which they used to visit community foundations in Florida, Michigan, and elsewhere in Indiana to understand entrepreneurship ecosystem building initiatives underway in those areas.
 The group then developed an overall plan to “start building a culture of entrepreneurship for the region,” which they presented to Lilly and won a second series of funding that allowed them to move from planning to implementation.